-From the serene valley and beautiful hilltops, we've got you some amazing recipes to recreate the authentic flavours in your very own kitchen.
+From the serene valley and beautiful hilltops, we've got you 11 amazing recipes to recreate the authentic flavours in your very own kitchen.

 Babru is a Himachali version of the famous North Indian kachoris stuffed with black gram and deep fried.

 Stir fried chunks of juicy chicken with mint, coriander, ginger and garlic.
 Simply delicious.

 3. Chamba Style Fried Fish